Willphillips96/Willphillips96/README.md

 </div>

 ## Projects
-- Azure Honeypot VM with log analytics collection and geolocation
+- <a href="https://github.com/Willphillips96/Azure-SIEM-Honeypot-Lab">Geolocating Adversaries Using SIEM/Logs from VM login Attempts</a>